 And he has resources.
 He has a lucrative job and it sounds like he’s a smart investor (“Don’t forget: I went to 100% cash in September 1987 and shorted Lehman in May of 2008…” he likes to remind us).

 But the truth is that Jimmy, at 61, is scared.
 He’ll never admit it, but despite his bravado, uncertainty gives him fits.
 His whole identity and status appear to be centered around his job and I sense that he may not know who he’ll be without it.
-Right now, he has a hard time envisioning what he’s do with his time without his job.
+Right now, he has a hard time envisioning what he’s going to do with his time without his job.

 But don’t worry about Jimmy.
 He has many other options – he just can’t see them yet.
 He’ll figure it out though –and he’ll definitely tell us all about it.
 We’ll keep you posted.